vlutton/encore-ui/CONTRIBUTING.md

 3. Requirements are well defined and documented.
 4. If code has been written, it meets our standards (or is close enough for an easy update).
   - If code hasn’t been written, developers are available to write it (if not, make the suggestion via a Github Issue and we can pick up the work as time permits).
-5. It's specific to Encore-UI.
-It matches the Encore-UI style.
+5. It's specific to EncoreUI.
+It matches the EncoreUI style.
 It doesn't require a large new framework.
 6. There isn't already a design pattern for it.
 The functionality doesn't already exist.

-When in doubt about fit, ask in the Encore-UI chat room or open a new GitHub issue.
+When in doubt about fit, ask in the EncoreUI chat room or open a new GitHub issue.

 ### Get feedback early and often

 It's much better to ask for feedback on an unfinished idea than to recieve feedback on a finished one.
 If you're developing a new component, or updating an old one, post code as you write it.
 Don't wait until the Pull Request for a code design review.

-## Encore UI Developer Setup
+## EncoreUI Developer Setup

-[Encore UI Developer Setup](./guides/ui-setup.md) - How to install the Encore UI codebase
+[EncoreUI Developer Setup](./guides/ui-setup.md) - How to install the EncoreUI codebase

 ## Coding Standards